 Get the essential Acts into your head.
 If nothing helps, that memory will.

-Don’t go buy any old tome with a 500 page explanation when you have only 3 minutes before your turn is up at the High Court.
+Don’t go buy any old tome with a 500-page explanation when you have only three minutes before your turn is up at the High Court.
 And it is far too expensive to buy all the MLJ and CLJ reports.
 And too far away when you need them: sitting in some library.
 There are far too many reports to read in the online sites.
 Too many things to do.
 Too little time; and scarcely any money to spare.

 Bullen and Leake are God’s gift to the Bar.
 I personally prefer the 13th Edition.

 That section on ‘Statements of Claim’ shows you how you should lay out a Plaintiff’s case – both in pleadings and in submissions.

 It tells you what to say at the beginning of the case.
 And, at the end of trial, what to say in your Closing Speech.